jacklatrobe/progress-knight/README.md

 ## 6/14/2021 - camerongott
 ### CHANGELOG
--Added The Order of Discovery
+ - Added The Order of Discovery
--Added Nobility
+ - Added Nobility

 ** Adding a new life path **